AlexandreDecan/sismic/docs/contract.rst

  - For states:
     - the preconditions are checked before the state is entered (and before executing ``on entry``).
     - the postconditions are checked after the state is exited (and after executing ``on exit``).
-    - the invariants are checked at the end of each micro step.
+    - the invariants are checked at the end of each macro step.
 The state must be in the active configuration.
  - For transitions:
     - the preconditions are checked before the process of the transition (and before executing transition action).
     - the postconditions are checked after the process of the transition (and after executing transition action).
+ - For statecharts:
+    - the invariants are checked at the end of each macro step.

 Defining contracts in YAML